 The group name is the name of the group to which the Operational Content to be executed belongs.
+If the group has any descendant group, clicking the group name causes the group's child groups to appear.

 If no group is set for Operational Content when it is created, no group name will be displayed for the Operational Content.